tthebst/k8s/README.md

 Storage is somewhat difficult on kubernetes because of two reasons.
 First containers generally should be stateless and second kubernetes is cloud native so a lot of solution are not comptible with a local kubernetes cluster.

 To workaround these problems I will use AWS s3 storage as a filesystem with s3fs.
 This isn't optimal because s3 isn't intended to be used that way and a all sorts of problems can arise like race conditions and inconsistency.
 So to try to avoid these problems I will only deploy one pod that write to a certain s3 location.
+The script s3fs installs all s3fs on all nodes and should be run on the master node but requires that the master ssh-key is in .ssh/authorized_keys in each worker node.